Wondering how to keep & cook asparagus? You can pickle it, eat it raw, roast it in the oven, add it to pasta and even make it into a tart.

 Asparagus is a gorgeous side, but don’t forget to let it stand as the star of the show!
 Asparagus sautéed in bacon grease, tossed with bacon, drenched in a simple cream sauce, and served over hot pasta is divine.

-7. Simple Asparagus Tart
+7. Make an Easy Asparagus Tart

 Make an easy tart by brushing store-bought puff pastry with olive oil.
 Place uncooked asparagus on top; finish with Parmesan shavings, salt and pepper; and then bake until the pastry is cooked through.

-Other Ways to Incorporate Asparagus
+Other Ways to Use Asparagus

 Make a risotto with sausage, mushrooms and asparagus, or add asparagus to your favorite curries or stir-fry dishes.
 Another option is to add cut pieces of asparagus and cooked bacon to your favorite homemade macaroni and cheese recipe.
 It’s such a versatile vegetable that it will turn just about any dish into something special.